 - Oral pathologists diagnose oral conditions and diseases.

 - Oral and maxillofacial radiologists diagnose diseases in the head and neck using imaging technologies.

-Most dentists work full time and have schedules that usually include evenings and weekends.
+Most dentists work full time and some have schedules that include evenings and weekends.

 A Day in a Dentist's Life